Calebzor/MoO/README.txt

 MoO
 ===

 A WildStar addon to help set up interrupt rotations to maximize your groups Moment of Opportunity uptime.
+Slash command: /moo